-Legislation: EC law (Principal VAT Directive): Article 67 intra-EC supplies
+Legislation: EU law (Principal VAT Directive): Article 67 intra-EU supplies

 Where, in accordance with the conditions laid down in Article 138, goods dispatched or transported to a Member State other than that in which dispatch or transport of the goods begins are supplied VAT-exempt or where goods are transferred VAT-exempt to another Member State by a taxable person for the purposes of his business, VAT shall become chargeable on the 15th day of the month following that in which the chargeable event occurs.